techbrett/OfficeDocs-SkypeForBusiness/Teams/create-a-phone-system-call-queue.md

 ## What's new for Call queues in the past six months

 - November 28
-  - [Call back](#step-5-call-back-1) functionality now available through Teams Admin Center
+  - [Callback](#step-5-callback-1) functionality now available through Teams Admin Center

 - September 16
-  - [Call back](#call-back-via-powershell) functionality available through PowerShell cmdlets
+  - [Callback](#callback-via-powershell) functionality available through PowerShell cmdlets
   - Conference mode is now supported for Skype for Business clients and calls that are routed to the queue from Skype for Business Server

 ## Steps to create a Call queue